Ambikaa1/spe-demo/README.md

 # spe-circleCI-demo
-spe workbook week 4+5 <br>
+Understanding how to setup CircleCI. <br>
-Understanding how to setup CircleCI.
+Created as part of the SPE workbook - weeks 4 & 5